QBayLogic/benchmark-compilation/docs/index.md

 | 2x 16GB DDR4-3000 16-17-17-35 | 157.87 | 547 | -            | `THREADS=16` |
 | 2x 16GB DDR4-2400 15-15-15-39 | 171.09 | 505 | 1.08x slower | `THREADS=8` |

-# Haskell workstation buyer's guide
+# Haskell desktop buyer's guide

-So let's say you're in a similar situation as us, you need to get a new Haskell workstation, what do you get?
+So let's say you're in a similar situation as us, you need to get a new Haskell desktop, what do you get?

 ## Costs (on 12-Dec-2018)